PostgreSqlStan/postgresqlstan.github.io/_posts/2023-10-08-reconsider-bang-history.md

 no
 ```

-All the other bang history features take me longer to remember and carefully enter than just editing the command line in question.
+All the other bang history features take me longer to remember and enter than just editing a prior command.

 So, I'm going test drive this option for a while: